 Can women over 50 have long hair?
 Absolutely- no reason not to!
 As long it’s in great condition and suits your face shape.

 Refresh your makeup.
 Many of us started to wear make up in our teens, when we were striving to look older not younger!
-We have lots of tips from celebrity make-up artist Ariane Poole, on how to make the most of new products- including some ‘how to’ make-up videos.
+We have lots of tips on how to make the most of new products- including some ‘how to’ make-up videos.
 A good starting point is often the make-up counter in department stores – ask to be shown how new colours and products can work for you.

 I believe there are no fixed rules for how to dress over 50, but whatever you wear should enhance your confidence and reflect your personality.
 As our taste in music evolves over the years, so does our taste in clothes.
 We shouldn’t be afraid to adapt old favourites while adding something new and interesting into our style mix.